 - It isn’t a 100% guarantee of approval – you still need unconditional approval from a lender before committing to a purchase

 - Certain properties could be rejected from pre-approval

 - You might face rejection if your personal or financial circumstances change

 - Pre-approval tends to last no more than six months and, sometimes, finding the right house can take longer than this

 - Fluctuating interest rates could increase the chances of being denied despite being pre-approved

 - Multiple pre-approval applications can negatively impact your credit score

 Savings.com.au’s two cents

-Getting pre-approval – whether it’s a quick online approval or a full assessment – can really shave time and stress off your house hunt.
-So get in touch with a lender to get started, remembering that’s it’s a solid but not 100% faultless process.
+Getting pre-approval – whether it’s a quick online approval or a full assessment – can shave time off your house hunt, not to mention provide valuable peace of mind.

 Those hoping to get pre-approved should get in touch with a lender or mortgage broker to do so.
 Though, it's important to remember that applying for pre-approval isn't always a simple and rewarding process.